 Scouting Magazine article on JOTA-JOTI: https://blog.scoutingmagazine.org/2018/06/21/

-JOTA/JOTI Date: Saturday, October 16, 2021; time & location to be confirmed. (check this website in late summer for updates)
+JOTA/JOTI Date: Saturday, October 16, 2021 at the San Ramon Marriott.
+Time to be confirmed. (check this website in late summer for updates)

 The 25th World Scout Jamboree 2023 – South Korea